How to Use LLMs to Extract Document Information

 • Anjing WangAnjing Wang / AI Lead

-1. Introduction
+Introduction

-Information extraction (IE) is vital for converting raw text into structured data usable by various applications.
+Information extraction (IE) is vital for converting raw text into structured data that is usable by various applications.
 Traditional IE methods often rely on labor-intensive handcrafted rules and patterns, which may struggle to generalize across diverse domains and languages.
 To tackle these challenges, this project explores the application of Large Language Models (LLMs) for information extraction tasks.
 Cutting-edge LLM models like the GPT series and Claude AI have showcased remarkable abilities in natural language understanding and generation tasks.
-In this project, we employed various LLMs such as GPT-3, GPT-4, GPT-4 Turbo, LLaMA 2, Mistral AI, and Claude 2 to help us to extract information from a large number of academic papers and compare the performance.
-Each of these models exhibits different capabilities in understanding long contexts and extracting information.
+In this project, we employed various LLMs such as GPT-3, GPT-4, GPT-4 Turbo, LLaMA 2, Mistral AI, and Claude 2 to help us extract information from a large number of academic papers and compare the performance.
+Each model exhibits different capabilities in understanding long contexts and extracting information.

-2. Processing Workflow
+Processing Workflow

-Initially, we divided the unstructured text into segments based on the Large Language Models (LLMs) maximum token length, ensuring some overlap between segments to preserve contextual coherence.
-Subsequently, we input the text and questions into LLMs and obtained the model's initial output, which we then structured further.
+Our processing workflow is meticulously designed.
+We start by dividing the unstructured text into segments based on the maximum token length of the large language models (LLMs), ensuring some overlap between segments to preserve contextual coherence.
+We then input the text and questions into LLMs and obtain the model's initial output, which we then structure further.
+This attention to detail ensures the integrity of our results.

 img

-In the "Result Merge" step, we establish how to handle answers for the same question derived from different text segments.
+In the 'Result Merge' step, we establish how to handle answers for the same question derived from different text segments.
 If answers are identical across segments, only one is retained.
 Discrepancies prompt the concatenation of answers from each segment, which are then saved for manual review.

-3. Prompt Engineering
+Prompt Engineering

 System Prompt